johansundstrom/digital-systems/AI-lab.md

 # Introduction to Generative AI (such as ChatGPT, Copilot)

 ## Objective
-The purpose of this lab is to introduce students to generative AI and its capabilities.
+The objective of this lab is to introduce you to generative AI and its capabilities.
 By the end of this lab, you will understand how to interact with an AI-tool, explore its features, and identify its practical applications.

 ## Prerequisites
 - Basic knowledge of text-based communication.